Looking Ahead to 2026: The Red River Rivalry's Next Chapter in the SEC

 The Changing Landscape of College Football

-The Red River Rivalry now operates within a fundamentally different college football landscape than just three years ago.
-Both Texas and Oklahoma are no longer Big 12 members; they’re SEC rivals, competing alongside powerhouses like Alabama, LSU, and Georgia.
+The Red River Rivalry now operates within a fundamentally different college football landscape than just a few years ago.
+Both Texas and Oklahoma are no longer Big 12 members; they are SEC rivals competing alongside programs like Alabama, LSU, Georgia, and Texas A&M.

-1. Conference Prestige The SEC has long been considered the nation’s strongest conference.
-For the Red River Rivalry to be a conference game—rather than a Big 12 matchup—elevates the stakes immeasurably.
+1. Conference Prestige The SEC has long been considered one of the nation’s strongest conferences.
+For the Red River Rivalry to be a conference game rather than a Big 12 matchup elevates the stakes.
 Every SEC victory carries weight in the playoff race, and every conference loss has cascading implications for both programs.

 Historical Context: 125 Years of Tradition

 The Red River Rivalry dates back to 1900, making it one of the oldest rivalry games in college football history.
 In 2025, Texas and Oklahoma played their 121st meeting.
-By 2026, that number will grow to the 122nd meeting between these historic rivals.
+By that count, the 2026 matchup will be the 122nd meeting between these historic rivals.

 What to Expect in 2026